jason11972/Shipping-Calculator/README.md

       - details:
         - add a keydown handler to the text input that calls "validate_keydown"
         - add a click handler to the radio buttons (all of them) that calls "change_shipping_type"
-        - add a click handler to the button that calls "calculate_shipping"
+        - add a click handler to the button that calls "display_shipping"
     - validate_keydown
       - name: apply_event_handlers
       - purpose: checks the incoming values.
-If anything other than a number is pressed, it returns false.
+If anything other than a number or period is pressed, it returns false.
       - param: event {object} the object that holds the details of the event
-      - return: true if the key pressed is a number, false if it is not
+      - return: true if the key pressed is a number or the period key, false if it is not
       - hints:
         - look at the event, find the property that holds the ASCII number that corresponds to the letter you pressed
         - compare the values.
-If they don't correspond to 0 through 9, return false.
+If they don't correspond to "0" through "9" or ".", return false.
 Else return true if they do
       - extra knowledge: once you get it to work with keydown, what's the difference if you instead change the event to keypress
     - change_shipping_type
       - name: change_shipping_type